-We often hear terms like in-sprint automation or shift left, but do we actually know how to achieve this?
-In this blog, we will learn about mock API responses and their relationship with UI testing, which will help to find and prevent defects early in the software delivery process.
+We often hear terms like in-sprint automation or shift left, but do we know how to achieve this?
+In this blog, we will learn about mock API response and their relationship with UI testing, which will help to find and prevent defects early in the software delivery process.

-In today’s fast-paced world everyone wants to develop their software faster whilst making it more robust.
-Due to this, the most impactful phase of SDLC (Software Development Life Cycle) is the testing phase and in general, this can be a relatively short time scale.
+In today’s fast-paced world, everyone wants to develop their software faster while making it more robust.
+Due to this, the most impactful phase of SDLC (Software Development Life Cycle) is the testing phase, and in general, this can be a relatively short time scale.

-Because of the short time span, complete reliance on UI testing alone is not a suitable approach to creating a robust software program.
+Because of the short period, complete reliance on UI testing alone is unsuitable for creating a robust software program.

-The above image of the test automation pyramid demonstrates that API test cases are faster and more reliable than UI test cases, which is why we at Provar recommend our customers follow a hybrid approach, deploying both UI testing as well as mock API test cases.
+The above image of the test automation pyramid demonstrates that API test cases are faster and more reliable than UI test cases.
+Provar recommends that our customers follow a hybrid approach, deploying both UI testing and mock API response test cases.

-However, if you are just beginning your software production journey, you may be asking yourself exactly how the two differ.
+However, if you are beginning your software production journey, you may ask yourself exactly how the two differ.

 What is UI Testing?

-For UI testing you need to take both a manual and automated approach.
-This is because the look and feel are important factors of this phase and can’t be achieved through automated testing but automated testing will help you achieve shorter release cycles and quality baselines.
+You need to take a manual and automated approach to UI testing.
+This is because appearance and impression are crucial aspects of this stage and are unattainable via automated testing.
+However, automated testing will help you achieve shorter release cycles and quality baselines.

-You’ve probably already come to the conclusion that UI testing is a vital component of the product life cycle and you would be correct, without UI testing the product could be released with an underlying bug in the user interface or be overly complicated and dropped for something that users find easier to use.
+You’ve probably already concluded that UI testing is a vital component of the product life cycle, and you would be correct.
+Lack of UI testing may result in the product’s release with a hidden bug in the user interface or an unnecessarily complex design, which could ultimately lead to users opting for a more user-friendly alternative.

 How Should You Leverage Mock API Responses?

 Firstly, API (Application Programming Interfaces) contains the application logic, such as how users can interact with the software and what functions are included.
-Mock APIs can imitate predefined API responses, such as, for example, responses from a database query or a response that limits the number of records that can be entered on specific subscriptions.
+Mock APIs can imitate predefined API responses, such as, for example, responses from a database query or an answer that limits the number of records that can be entered on specific subscriptions.

-API testing works between each layer of the application, whether that be data, service, or presentation and mock API testing allows automated service responses to data and service requests.
+API testing works between each application layer, whether data, service, or presentation, and mock API testing allows automated service responses to data and service requests.

 Mocking API responses can help you in building your API automation test cases.